 I am pleased to say the little girl was a commended scholar at school the next year.
 By then her family- mum, step dad Henry and her half siblings-had moved to Trinity Road.

-Mary Ann is at home and a servant on the 1901 census.
+Mary Ann was at home and a servant on the 1901 census.
 Later the family moved away to Langley Marish in Bucks.

 What of the victims Edwin and Lydia?